sei-international/LEAPMacro.jl/docs/src/prep-model.md

 !!! tip "Follow the LEAP-Macro tutorial"
     It is a good idea to follow the LEAP tutorial for running LEAP-Macro.
 It explains where to place the files and how to set up multiple scenario runs.

+!!! tip "What to do if the non-energy - energy link measure is large"
+    The reported value in the `nonenergy_energy_link_measure.txt` file saved in the [`diagnostics` folder](@ref model-outputs-diagnostics) is a measure of how important the energy sector is as a source of demand for non-energy goods and services.
+A key assumption of LEAP-Macro is that the energy sector is not an important source of non-energy demand: see [Isolating the energy sector](@ref isolate-energy).
+That is a reasonable assumption if the non-energy--energy link measure is a few percent at most.
+However, even if the value is large, it may be possible to apply LEAP-Macro.
+An example is given in the documentation for the [configuration file](@ref config-pass-vals-LEAP-to-Macro), where the energy sector `coal` is included in Macro's calculations, but potential production is taken from LEAP.
+That way, demand by the coal sector for non-energy products are calculated by Macro, but the level of activity in the coal sector is provided by LEAP.